marjoleinF/pre/README.md

 <img src="inst/README-figures/README-pairplot-1.png" width="400px" />

-Note that plotting partial dependence is computationally intensive and computation time will increase fast with increasing numbers of observations and numbers of variables. `R` package `plotmo` created by Stephen Milborrow (2018) provides more efficient functions for plotting partial dependence, which also support `pre` models.
+Note that creating partial dependence plots is computationally intensive and computation time will increase fast with increasing numbers of observations and numbers of variables. `R` package `plotmo` created by Stephen Milborrow (2018) provides more efficient functions for plotting partial dependence, which also support `pre` models.

 If the final ensemble does not contain a lot of terms, inspecting individual rules and linear terms through the `print` method may be (much) more informative than partial dependence plots.
 One of the main advantages of prediction rule ensembles is their interpretability: the predictive model contains only simple functions of the predictor variables (rules and linear terms), which are easy to grasp.
-Partial dependence plots are often useful for interpretation of more complex models, like random forests for example.
+Partial dependence plots are often much more useful for interpretation of complex models, like random forests for example.

 We can obtain explanations of the predictions for individual observations using function `explain()`: